Nanostring-Biostats/FastReseg/reqs.md

 ##### Inputs:

 -   a `data.frame` for spatial location of each entry for cell or transcript
--   a configure list on controlling the spatial network generation.For more details, see the manual for `Giotto::createSpatialNetwork`.
+-   a configure list on controlling the spatial network generation.For more details, see the manual for `GiottoClass::createSpatialNetwork`.

 ##### Outputs:

-a `delaunay_network_Obj`, a spatial network object created by `Giotto` functions.
-For more details, see the manual for `Giotto::createSpatialNetwork`.
+a `delaunay_network_Obj`, a spatial network object created by `GiottoClass` functions.
+For more details, see the manual for `GiottoClass::createSpatialNetwork`.

 #### Reqs for groupTranscripts_dbscan: